 I'll help you do it successfully and

-For many physicians, remaining in practice is your very best option, the best use of your professional skills and what you really want to do.
+For many physicians, remaining in practice or returning to practice is your very best option, the best use of your professional skills and what you really want to do.
 Further, it goes without saying, career transition can be a scary process in today's economy.